Astros vs. Tigers Player Props Betting Odds

-Player prop betting options for Kyle Tucker, Spencer Torkelson and others are available in the Houston Astros-Detroit Tigers matchup at Comerica Park on Saturday, starting at 6:10 PM ET.
+Kyle Tucker and Spencer Torkelson are among the players with prop bets on the table when the Houston Astros and the Detroit Tigers meet at Comerica Park on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with BetMGM!